etalab-ia/knowledge-base/content/piaf/retriever/ES_preprocessing.md

 ## TODO

-1. Merge the proposed PR into master and add the required plugin line to Haystack's ES Dockerfile.
+1. Test "default" as analyzer name.
+Check it is taken into account.
 2. Wonder why using the four filters is faster than using them indpendently :o
+3. Merge the proposed PR into master and add the required plugin line to Haystack's ES Dockerfile.